 The study of historical theology covers subjects such as the development of creeds and confessions, church councils, and heresies that have arisen and been dealt with throughout church history.
 A historical theologian studies the development of the essential doctrines that separate Christianity from heresies and cults.

 The purpose of historical theology is to understand and describe the historical origin of the key doctrines of Christianity and to trace the development of these doctrines over time.
-It examines how people have understood different doctrines throughout history and attempts to understand the development of the doctrines recognizing how changes within the church have affected different doctrines either for better or worse.
+It examines how people have understood different doctrines throughout history and attempts to understand the development of the doctrines, recognizing how changes within the church have affected different doctrines either for better or worse.

 Historical theology and church history are two different yet closely related and important subjects.
 It would be difficult, if not impossible, to understand church history without also understanding the history of doctrine that often led to different divisions and movements within church history.
 Understanding the history of theology and doctrine helps us to understand the history of Christianity since the first century and why there are so many different denominations.

 The basis for studying historical theology is found in the book of Acts.
-Luke records the beginning of the Christian Church as he continues in his goal of giving an account of “all that Jesus began to do and to teach” (Acts 1:1).
+Luke records the beginning of the Christian Church as he continues toward his goal of giving an account of “all that Jesus began to do and to teach” (Acts 1:1).
 The work of Christ did not end with the final chapter of Acts.
-Indeed Christ is at work today in His church, and that can be seen through the study of historical theology and church history, both of which help us to understand how the biblical doctrines essential to the Christian faith have been recognized and proclaimed throughout church history.
-Paul warned the Ephesian elders in Acts 20:29-30 to expect “savage wolves” who would teach false doctrine.
-It is through the study of historical theology that we see just how true Paul’s warning turned out to be as we come to understand how the essential doctrines of the Christian faith have been attacked and defended throughout the more than 2000 years of church history.
+Indeed, Christ is at work today in His church, and that can be seen through the study of historical theology and church history, both of which help us to understand how the biblical doctrines essential to the Christian faith have been recognized and proclaimed throughout church history.
+Paul warned the Ephesian elders in Acts 20:29–30 to expect “savage wolves” who would teach false doctrine.
+It is through the study of historical theology that we see just how true Paul’s warning turned out to be, as we come to understand how the essential doctrines of the Christian faith have been attacked and defended throughout the more than 2,000 years of church history.

 Like any area of theology, historical theology is also sometimes used by liberal scholars and non-Christians to cast doubt upon or attack the essential doctrines of the Christian faith as simply being the concoctions of men instead of the divinely revealed biblical truth that they really are.
-One example of this is in the triune nature of God.
-The historical theologian will study and trace the development of this doctrine throughout church history knowing that this truth is clearly revealed in Scripture, yet throughout church history there have been times where the doctrine came under attack and thus it was necessary for the church to define and defend the doctrine.
+One example of this is in the discussion of the triune nature of God.
+The historical theologian will study and trace the development of this doctrine throughout church history knowing that this truth is clearly revealed in Scripture, yet throughout church history there have been times when the doctrine came under attack and thus it was necessary for the church to define and defend the doctrine.
 The truth of the doctrine comes directly from Scripture; however, the church’s understanding and proclamation of the doctrine has been clarified over the years, often in times when the nature of God had come under attack by those “savage wolves” that Paul warned would come.

-Some well-meaning but misguided Christians want to dismiss the importance of historical theology citing the promise that Holy Spirit who indwells all born-again Christians will “guide us to all truth” (John 16:13).
-What these Christians fail to recognize is that Holy Spirit has indwelt Christians throughout church history, and it is Jesus Christ himself who has given “some to be apostles, some prophets, some evangelists, and some pastors and teachers, for the equipping of the saints for the work of ministry for the edifying of the body of Christ” (Ephesians 4:11-12).
+Some well-meaning but misguided Christians want to dismiss the importance of historical theology, citing the promise that Holy Spirit who indwells all born-again Christians will “guide us to all truth” (John 16:13).
+What these Christians fail to recognize is that Holy Spirit has indwelt Christians throughout church history, and it is Jesus Christ Himself who has given “some to be apostles, some prophets, some evangelists, and some pastors and teachers, for the equipping of the saints for the work of ministry for the edifying of the body of Christ” (Ephesians 4:11–12).
 This includes not only those given in this generation but also those whom Christ ordained throughout church history.
 It is foolish to believe we have no need to learn from many gifted men that preceded us.
 A correct study and application of historical theology helps us recognize and learn from Christian teachers and leaders from centuries past.

 Through the study of church history and historical theology, the born-again Christian is encouraged to see how God has been at work throughout history.
 In it we see God’s sovereignty over all things displayed and the truth that God’s Word endures forever (Psalm 119:160).
 Studying historical theology is really nothing more than studying God at work.
-It also helps remind us of the ever present spiritual battle between Satan and the truth of God’s Word.
+It also helps remind us of the ever-present spiritual battle between Satan and the truth of God’s Word.
 It shows us from history the many ways and forms that Satan uses to spread false doctrine in the church, just as Paul warned the Ephesian elders.

 The study of historical theology and church history also shows that the truth of God’s Word remains triumphant.
-As we understand the theological battles of the past we can be better prepared to resist the errors that Satan will try to entice us with in the future.
-If pastors, churches and Christians are not aware of church history and historical theology, then they will be more open to falling prey to the same type of false teachings that Satan has used in the past.
+As we understand the theological battles of the past, we can be better prepared to resist the errors that Satan will try to entice us with in the future.
+If pastors, churches, and Christians are not aware of church history and historical theology, then they will be more open to falling prey to the same type of false teachings that Satan has used in the past.

 Finally, historical theology can remind us of the ever-present danger of interpreting Scripture in light of the cultural and philosophical assumptions of our times.
 We see this danger so much today as sin is being redefined as a sickness to be cured by drugs instead of a spiritual condition.
 We also see it as many denominations leave the clear teaching of Scripture and embrace the cultural acceptance of homosexuality as a lifestyle.